jsonx-org/java/jaxrs/README.md

 ## <b>1</b> <ins>Introduction</ins>

 This document sets out the structural part of the <ins>JSONx Integration for JAX-RS</ins>.
-It also contains a directory of links to these related resources.
+It also contains a directory of links to related resources.

 The <ins>JSONx Integration for JAX-RS</ins> is implemented to the specification of the JAX-RS API. <ins>JSONx Integration for JAX-RS</ins> implements the `MessageBodyReader` and `MessageBodyWriter` interfaces in `JxObjectProvider` to integrate with JAX-RS server runtimes.